mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 #### Level 10: Diagetic Surge

 You draw energy from the music that churns through your veins.
-When you expend a use of either your Action Surge or Second Wind, in addition to the feature's normal effects, you regain all expended Rhythmancy Points from your Rhythmancy Warrior feature.
+When you expend a use of either your Action Surge or Second Wind, in addition to the feature's normal effects, you regain two expended Rhythmancy Points.

 #### Level 15: Shared Song